raulkviana/vciproj3/Main Code/4 Iteration/README.md

-# Code for the Video Tracking
+# Video Tracking
+Solution to track lego pieces in a video